Jack-G-Smith/dnd/wild-beyond-witchlight/feywild.md

 Plane, crossing between the two is considered so easy that it is sometimes done by accident.

-</br> Fey crossings — areas where the two planes converge — can
+<br /> Fey crossings — areas where the two planes converge — can
 be found in ruins and old forests, often changing locations based on the weather, alignment of the planets, or time of year.
 These portals are random enough that unwitting